 What Should I Tell My Healthcare Professional?

-Before you start taking promethazine, tell your healthcare professional if you:
+Before you start taking promethazine, tell your healthcare professional if you have:

 Are There Any Interactions With Drugs or Foods?

 Promethazine and certain other medicines can interact with each other.
-Tell your healthcare professional about all the medicines you take - including prescription and non-prescription medicines, vitamins, and herbal supplements - especially:
+Tell your healthcare professional about all the medicines, vitamins, and herbal supplements you take, particularly:

-- a monoamine oxidase inhibitor (MAOI), which is used to treat depression or other mental disorders
+- Monoamine oxidase inhibitors (MAOIs) used to treat depression or other mental disorders

 Promethazine - Getting Legal Help

-While most medications have certain anticipated side effects, a drug manufacturer has a duty to make its products as reasonably safe as possible, and to inform the medical community and the public of known risks associated with its drugs.
-If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the drug, under a legal theory called "product liability."
+Under product liability law, Drug manufacturers have a duty to make their products as reasonably safe as possible, and to inform the medical community and the public of known risks associated with their drugs.
+If a manufacturer fails to do so, it can be held legally responsible for patient injuries that result from inadequate warnings or the unreasonably dangerous nature of the drug

-If you or a loved one have experienced any dangerous symptoms or unusual medical conditions while taking promethazine, you should first contact your doctor or other healthcare professional.
-You may also wish to meet with an experienced attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by promethazine use.
+If you or a loved one has experienced any dangerous symptoms while taking promethazine, you should first contact your doctor or treating healthcare professional.
+You may also be in your best interests to meet with an experienced products liability or medical malpractice attorney to learn more about filing a lawsuit for any injuries you’ve suffered.